des4maisons/til/til.md

 # Package Management

+* Checksums for all the files in a deb are in `/var/lib/dpkg/info/<package-name>.md5sums`.
+You can use this to check for local modifications of a package-installed file.
 * `aptitude why <package>` shows what packages depend on `<package>`.
 * See what _installed_ package provides a certain file: